nathom/nathom.github.io/content/blog/obsidian_daily_planner/index.md

 #### Excalidraw

-If you're not familar with this drawing tool, you should be.
+If you're not familiar with this drawing tool, you should be.
 It's a great way to make diagrams and sketches.
 As a bonus, it has full integration into obsidian through the Excalidraw plugin!

 Note: you need another plugin called `Ozan's Image in Editor Plugin` to view the drawings in other notes.